Orchid Bay is a gated, master-planned community that combines all the North American comforts with a Caribbean setting.

 With over 500 species of birds, Belize is a birdwatcher’s dream.
 The ecosystem creates a rich and varied bird population so you will see beautiful birds almost anywhere you go.
 There are also several bird watching sites throughout Belize.

-Bacalar Chico Marine and Wildlife Reserve offers the beauty and natural wonders of a remote World Heritage Site.
+Bacalar Chico Marine and Wildlife Reserve offer the beauty and natural wonders of a remote World Heritage Site.
 Get a glimpse of an astonishing range of habitats and a diverse array of creatures.
 See fossilized remains of an ancient barrier reef to the remnants of Maya settlements.

 Belize lies in the ancient Maya heartland and is a treasure trove of temples, towns and cities, only a few of which have been uncovered.
 Just a short distance from Orchid Bay are three local Maya sites: Santa Rita, Cerros, and Nohmul.